sg893052/sonic-buildimage/L24Services/ACL/ACLEnhancements.md

 SIZE should be in format NumTablesxNumEntries if the feature supports multiple tables or NumEntries if the feature supports single table.
 Example 2x256 or
 ```

-### 3.6.4 REST / gNMI / IS CLI API Support

-Flow based services does not support Rest / gNMI / IS CLIs.

-L2 ACLs doesn't support Rest / gNMI / IS CLIs.

 # 4 Flow Diagrams